Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 }
 ```

-See comments in code above for an expnation of what the different parts do.
+See comments in code above for an explanation of what the different parts do.

-In the other parameter of the method `AddModelError`, where it says "_Error: First name cannot contain the value '1337'_", you can use a text key for a [text defined in the resource files](../../ux/texts) for multilingual support.
+In the other parameter of the method `AddModelError`, where it says "_Error: First name cannot contain the value '
+1337'_", you can use a text key for a [text defined in the resource files](../../ux/texts) for multilingual support.

 An example of a simple task validation that checks how long the user spent on Task_1 and returns an error if there has gone more than three days: